UBC-MDS/DSCI522_309/README.md

 ## Exploratory Data Analysis
 We plan to show a grid of bar plots detailing the frequency distributions of the 8 categorical variables.
 It will be a series of side-by-side barplots, one plot for each variable.
 For example, with type of web browser the plot would show the number of sessions with a specific brower for sales and no sales.

 One data table we plan to show is the cumulative quantile distribution for the quantitative variables.
-For example the table would show the cumulative distribution of users' duration spent on the webpage.
+For example, the table would show the cumulative distribution of users' time duration spent on the webpage.

 ## Analysis Outputs
 We plan to provides tables of the following as the outputs of our analysis:
 - Confusion Matrix
 - ROC curve
 - F1 score
-- predictor importance
+- Predictor importance